Crave-Trinity/Novamind-Frontend-Gemini/docs/docs_revised/09_ML_MICROSERVICES_IMPLEMENTATION.md

 4. **Separation of Concerns**: Each microservice has a clear, single responsibility.

+### Clean Architecture Integration

+The implementation strictly follows clean architecture principles:

+#### Domain Layer
+- Contains all entities and business logic
+- Pure Python with no dependencies on external frameworks
+- Defines interfaces for repositories and services

+#### Application Layer
+- Implements use cases using domain entities
+- Coordinates between domain and infrastructure
+- Contains service implementations that orchestrate operations

+#### Infrastructure Layer
+- Implements repository interfaces
+- Handles database connections and external APIs
+- Provides adapter implementations for ML models

+#### Presentation Layer
+- FastAPI endpoints with Pydantic models
+- GraphQL resolvers for complex queries
+- WebSocket endpoints for real-time updates

 ### HIPAA Compliance

 All implementations must adhere to HIPAA compliance requirements: